Yemen country profile

 President: Abdrabbuh Mansour Hadi

-Abdrabbuh Mansour Hadi came to power in 2012, after then-President Ali Abdallah Saleh stepped down in a bid to end civil unrest.
+Abdrabbuh Mansour Hadi came to power in 2012, after Ali Abdallah Saleh stepped down in a bid to end protests at his long period of authoritarian rule.

-He resigned in January 2015 and fled the country after Houthis took over the capital, Sanaa.
+Mr Hadi briefly resigned in January 2015 and fled to Saudi Arabia when Houthi Shia rebels took over the capital, Sanaa.

-He is still supported by Saudi Arabia and loyalist forces willing to fight the Houthi rebels.
-He has set up a temporary capital in the city of Aden.
+He returned to set up a temporary capital in the main city of the south, Aden, with the support of loyalist forces and Saudi-led troops.

-Yemen is currently in a state of political limbo.
-The Houthis claim the parliament has been dissolved and replaced by a transitional revolutionary council, headed by Mohammed Ali al-Houthi.
-But the UN, US and Gulf Co-operation Council refuse to recognize the Houthis' rule.
+The Houthis claim that their revolutionary council in Sanaa, headed by Mohammed Ali al-Houthi, is the legitimate government, but the international community backs Mr Hadi.

 MEDIA

-The political uncertainty and insecurity is also affecting Yemen media, according to Reporters Without Borders.
-The media watch dog documented a string of incidents of harassment, threats and assaults by security forces and unidentified groups or individuals in 2014.

-The Houthi movement has also targeted the facilities of the national state broadcaster.
+Yemen's media has been polarised since the political power struggle erupted into open warfare in 2015.

-TV and radio are vital elements in Yemen's media scene, due in part to widespread illiteracy.
+TV and radio are vital elements in the media scene, and state TV is caught in the tug-of-war between the Houthis and the Hadi government.

-The broadcasting sector has expanded in recent years and many privately-owned outlets have strong political affiliations.
-Several privately-owned radio stations are on the air, some of them also affiliated with political parties.
+The internet has been prone to shut-down by the Houthi-controlled communications ministry.

 TIMELINE